 See here for a graphic showing how the project has developed since 2004.

 I co-organised the iLEAPS 5th Science Conference at the Saïd Business School in Oxford, U.K., 11-14th September 2017.
-My main work for iLEAPS now is to develop analyses based on the Earth System Data Cube in collaboration with Max Planck Institut in Jena (DE) and ESA/ESRIN in Frascati (IT).
 See my talk here for details (slides 5-7 about my ideas on land surface coupling strength and slides 14-21 describe current progress on the new iLEAPS BASi and component data products).